-WIJO Mentors is a collegiate mentorship program designed to connect and enrich the community of women and non-binary people in Jazz.
-The program provides strong role models to up-and-coming jazz musicians and composers in a safe and supportive environment, and offers a way for established jazz musicians and composers on the scene to actively participate in and help shape the future of their art form.
-Selected student participants will work with professionals from around the world in a one-on-one setting to receive guidance on musical, career, and interpersonal skills, as well as having a once in a lifetime experience to build a new relationship with an established musician or composer.
+WIJO Mentors is a mentorship program designed to connect and enrich the community of women and non-binary people in Jazz.
+The program provides strong role models to up-and-coming jazz musicians and composers in a safe and supportive environment and offers a way for established jazz musicians and composers on the scene to actively participate in and help shape the future of their art form.
+Selected mentees will work with professionals serving as their mentors in a one-on-one setting to receive guidance on musical, career, and interpersonal skills, as well as having a once-in-a-lifetime experience to build a new relationship with an established musician or composer.

 Mentees will also receive the following:

 Work with their mentors on need-assessment and goal-setting

 Feedback from mentors on all their application materials